jakhangir-esanov/DevPro/README.md

-# DevPro
-# About Projectify - Project Management System
+# About DevPro - Project Management System

 ## Overview

-Projectify is a robust and user-friendly project management system designed to streamline project development processes.
+DevPro is a robust and user-friendly project management system designed to streamline project development processes.
 Built using .NET and C#, this platform empowers project managers and team members alike to efficiently plan, execute, and monitor projects with ease.

 ## Key Features